thomasbubi/sparkles/README.md

 * `--dog` | instead of _meow_, sparkles does _woof,woof_

 ## Books
-Some books that are very useful for writing a raytraycer and for learning math
+Some books that are very useful for writing a raytraycer and for learning math:
 * Peter Shirley, _Ray Tracing in One Weekend_ ([available online](https://raytracing.github.io/books/RayTracingInOneWeekend.html))
 * Peter Shirley, _Ray Tracing: the Next Week_ ([available online](https://raytracing.github.io/books/RayTracingTheNextWeek.html))
 * Peter Shirley, _Ray Tracing: The Rest Of Your Life_ ([available online](https://raytracing.github.io/books/RayTracingTheRestOfYourLife.html))